ArturSkrzeta/Objects-Recognition-with-OpenCV-and-Python/README.md

   <li>It recognizes car on any video you specify in the programm</li>
   <br>
   <img src="images/traffic.gif">
   <li>Gif lowers video quality.
-Vide is cut for gif creation.
+Video is cut for gif creation.
 Script works with any cars video.</li>
 </ul>